dcodesdev/rustfinity.com/challenges/error-propagation/description.md

 ### Requirements

-1. Use `std::fs::File` and `std::io::{self, BufRead}` to read the file.
-2. Handle errors cleanly and propagate them using the `?` operator.
+1. Handle errors cleanly and propagate them using the `?` operator.
-3. For invalid lines, create an `io::Error` with `io::ErrorKind::InvalidData`.
+2. For invalid lines, create an `io::Error` with `io::ErrorKind::InvalidData`.

 ## Hints